Indirect Cooling of Weakly Coupled Trapped-Ion Mechanical Oscillators: Conclusions

 \section{Conclusions}

 We have demonstrated indirect cooling of weakly cooled motional modes in a multi-ion crystal by parametrically coupling them to modes that interact with the cooling radiation more strongly.
-This principle has immediate applications in quantum information processing and precision measurements based on quantum logic.
-It can be extended to more general Coulomb crystals and potentially enable efficient cooling of a broad range of atomic and molecular species, including charged fundamental particles, light molecular ions~\cite{schwegler2022trapping,alighanbari2020precise,patra2020proton}, heavy molecular ions ~\cite{cairncross2017precision,taylor2022quantum,fleig2017tao,arrowsmith2023opportunities}, highly charged atomic ions~\cite{king2022optical}, and charged mesoscopic objects~\cite{leontica2022schrodinger}.
+Indirect cooling has immediate applications in quantum information processing and precision measurements based on quantum logic.
+It can be extended to more general Coulomb crystals and potentially enable efficient cooling of a broad range of atomic and molecular species and charge-to-mass ratios, including charged fundamental particles, light molecular ions~\cite{schwegler2022trapping,alighanbari2020precise,patra2020proton}, heavy molecular ions ~\cite{cairncross2017precision,taylor2022quantum,fleig2017tao,arrowsmith2023opportunities}, highly charged atomic ions~\cite{king2022optical}, and charged mesoscopic objects~\cite{leontica2022schrodinger}.